 - After the installation is complete, click on ‘finish.’

 - Finally, the application will open with tabs on the top.
 Over here, you can find all the hardware information about your software.
 To find the RAM frequency, click on the ‘Memory’ tab on the top, displayed below will be the RAM frequency.

-Depending on the number of RAM slots that you have, which generally varies from 2-4, you will find the RAM frequency for each.
+Depending on the number of RAM slots that you have, which generally varies from 2-to 4, you will find the RAM frequency for each.
 Furthermore, the RAM frequency varies based on the generation of your windows device.

 What Is My RAM Frequency On A Linux?